nodejitsu/handbook/contents/2_Deploying_Your_First_Application.md

 # Deploying Your First Application

+- Deploying from the Samurai web admin
-- Getting Jitsu ( The Nodejitsu Command Line Tool )
+- Deploying from Jitsu, The Nodejitsu Command Line Tool
-- Writing a hello world node.js application
-- Pushing to the cloud
+- Deploying from the API

+## Deploying from the Samurai web admin

+The Samurai web admin is an easy to use web-site where you can manage and deploy your node.js applications.

-## Getting Jitsu ( The Nodejitsu Command Line Tool )
+## Deploying from Jitsu, The Nodejitsu Command Line Tool

-The easiest way to start using Nodejitsu is to download our CLI ( Command Line Interface ) tool, Jitsu.
-With Jitsu you will be able to easily deploy and manage your Nodejitsu applications from the command line.
+If you prefer CLI ( Command Line Interface ) tools over web-sites you can download Jitsu, The Nodejitsu CLI tool.
 Jitsu is very friendly to non-techinical users, but it's also fully open-source for the more advanced node.js user.

 ### Installation